Brewery Contreras

 Brouwerij Latte

-To have enough water, he had a well dug.
-The brewery still uses water from the same well for brewing.
+Valère Latte starts a farm-brewery at the highest point of Gavere.
+To have sufficient water, he dug a well.
+The brewery still uses water from that well for brewing.
 Thanks to that water, all beers taste smooth.

 1898